 This article will focus on SDS Hammer Drills, comparing the benefits and differences to conventional hammer drills.
 SDS drills can offer greater power than a standard drill, this article will explore why they are the superior option for both DIY and for contractor work.
 Several reviews for well-priced SDS hammer drills are featured, discussing the strengths of each drill from the top brands.
 This article also contains a buyer’s guide, which will discuss the key details and functions of SDS drills, as well as frequently asked questions about the products.

-Our selection of the best SDS hammer drills available in the UK market in 2020!
+Our selection of the best SDS hammer drills available in the UK market!

 More on SDS Drills

 In general, SDS drills will cost more than standard drills, however, this is compensated by the host of benefits they provide.
 SDS was originally created by Bosch and is short for Slotted Drive System.
 SDS drill bits feature a non-circular shank, to match the chuck and ensure that there is no slipping during the rotation.
 The hammer will operate to increase the power of the drill bit, without needing to also accelerate the chuck, increasing the efficiency.
 An SDS drill can be used for drilling through concrete and masonry, as it has a high performance for heavy drilling.
 These drills are also ideal for their chiselling functions, useful for removing masonry or light demolition of walls.

 An SDS drill will allow more accuracy and precision than a standard drill, as the drill bits remain stationary, with the chuck performing the hard work.
 SDS drills also have an option to disable the hammer function, so that they can perform as standard rotary drills, allowing for use when working with softer materials, making an SDS drill a versatile option.
 While there are several standard sizes available, the most commonly used size of SDS drill is SDS Plus.

 Differences between SDS drills and hammer drills?